alan-turing-institute/hub23-deploy/docs/enabling-autoscaling.md

 The lower priority pod will be preempted to make room for the higher priority pod.
 The now evicted user-placeholder will signal the CA that it needs to scale up.

-User placeholders will have the same resource requests as the default user.
+User-placeholders will have the same resource requests as the default user.
 Therefore, if you have 3 user placeholders running, real users will only need to wait for a scale up if more than 3 users arrive in a time interval less than it takes to make a node ready for use.

 Add the following code snippet to use 3 user-placeholders.